amiturgman/video-tagging/README.md

 ![Alt text](assets/images/taggingcontrols.png?raw=true "Title")

-1) Labels - toggle the labels to add/remove a label to/from a tag.
-This is only possible when a tag is selected.
+1) Tags - toggle the tags to add/remove a tag to/from a region.
+This is only possible when a region is selected.
-   The selected labels are white.
+   The selected tags are white.
-2) Empty frame - designates a frame as tagged when there are no tags.
+2) Empty frame - designates a frame as tagged when there are no regions.
-3) Lock labels - automatically adds selected labels to new tags.
+3) Lock tags - automatically adds selected tags to new regions.
 Toggle to enable/disable.

 **Usage**

 Point/single - On a certain frame, click the video screen.
-Every click will move the tag to a new one.
+Every click will move the region to a new one.
-Select tags for this location by clicking the tags below.:
+Select tags for this region by clicking the tags below.:
 ![Alt text](assets/images/singlepoint.png?raw=true "Title")

 Point/multiple - On a certain frame, click the video screen.
-Every click adds a new tag:
+Every click adds a new region:
 ![Alt text](assets/images/multipoints.png?raw=true "Title")

-Area - Click the video screen and drag.
+Rectangle single/multiple - Click the video screen and drag.
 A rectangle appears:

 ![Alt text](assets/images/area.png?raw=true "Title")

-To select a tag, click on it.
+To select a region, click on it.
-In all modes, when a tag is selected, you can add/remove labels to it or delete it.
+In all modes, when a region is selected, you can add/remove tags to it or delete it altogether.

-Lock labels and Auto step - When the Mode is set to Single ("multitags="0"), the video will automatically advance 1 frame after a tag has been designated, so the work flow of a user is:
+Lock tags and Auto step - When the Mode is set to Single ("multitags="0"), the video will automatically advance 1 frame after a region has been created, so the work flow of a user is:
-     * Create a new tag - Click or drag
+     * Create a new region - Click or drag
-     * Select labels
+     * Select tags
      * Click on the Lock Icon - turns to white.
-     * Create a tag
+     * Create a region
      * Click the icon again to exit this mode.

 **Technical**